Matching with Generalized Sequential Choice Rules: Proof of Theorem 1

-In the former case, by inductive assumption, we have $Z^{k-1}=Y^{k-1}\cup\{w\}$ for some $w$.
-If $w$ is not chosen from the set $Z^{k-1}$, then exactly the same set of contracts will be chosen from $Y^{k-1}$ and $Z^{k-1}$.
-It is because category $k$'s capacity is the same under both choice processes and the sub-choice function satisfies the IRC condition.
-We, then, conclude $Z^{k}=Y^{k}\cup\{w\}$.
-Moreover, since the number of vacant slots in category $k$ will be the same under both processes, we obtain $q_{k+1}^{s}(r_{1},...,r_{j})=q_{k+1}^{s}(\tilde{r}_{1},...,\tilde{r}_{j})$.
-If $w$ is chosen from $Z^{k-1}$, we have two possibilities, depending on whether category $k$'s capacity is exhausted under the choice process beginning with $Y^{0}$ or not.
+If (\ref{first}) holds for $\gamma=k-1$, we have $Z^{k-1}=Y^{k-1}\cup\{w\}$ for some $w$.
+If $w\notin Z_{k}$, then exactly the same set of contracts is chosen from $Y^{k-1}$ and$Z^{k-1}$.
+This is because the capacity of the division $k$ is the same in both choice processes and $C_{s}^{k}$ satisfies the IRC condition.
+We then conclude $Z^{k}=Y^{k}\cup\{w\}$.
+Moreover, since the number of vacant slots in division $k$ will be the same in both processes, we obtain